agrieshop92/hello-world/README.md

  - Amazon Web Services FTP server
  - Filezilla
  - Share File or OneDrive with MAC address whitelisting

+_You work for a small business of 25 employees, split between two offices that are in different buildings, but share a parking lot.
+You have been tasked with Deploying Microsoft Office to all machines, Adobe CS Suit to the marketing team, and QuickBooks to the Accounting Team.
+You also wants to allow users to selectively install Adobe Acrobat.
+What would you do?_

+ - You can use the Active Directory server tools for the server management, to create groups, then set up a group policy for each group that can be used to push out a .ppk provisioning package specific to each group.
+For example, the Marketing team gets a group policy update that has a .ppk package that includes Adobe CS suite.
+This package will install Adobe CS, then validate the package from a set of keys using a script, also included in the group policy update, in order to activate the license for the Adobe CS.
+(After the key is used the key is erased from the file.
+I'm not techincal enough to explain how the script works, call it a 'logib bomb'.)
+After the specific program for the specific group is installed, it will also drop a file on their desktop to install Adobe Acrobat, included with a unique key in a .txt file, in the event that the user would like to install Adobe Acrobat.

 ### __Skill 2.4 Checkpoint__